1999 All-Ireland Senior Football Championship final: Match

+Summary

 Meath won by three points, recovering from the double blow of a penalty miss and the concession of a spectacular Joe Kavanagh goal at the start of the second half to eventually take control and win in style.
 It was Trevor Giles that missed the penalty.
 Kevin O'Dwyer, in the Cork goal, saved the penalty which was low to his left.
 If Giles had scored, Meath would have been two goals clear—Cork counterattacked, scored a point, then a goal.

 Cork had almost 60% of the possession and were in control of the game for most of the first half, yet still lost.
 The average age of the Cork team was just over 23.
 Trevor Giles scored a crucial 45 eleven minutes from the end; the score put Meath one point ahead.
 Graham Geraghty captained Meath to victory and raised the Sam Maguire Cup aloft.
-The manager of the Meath team that day was Sean Boylan.
+The manager of the Meath team that day was Seán Boylan.
 Giles was viewed as "dictating the shape of the large picture like a director of epic movies."
 The performance of Meath's Mark O'Reilly was also praised.

 "Some of the widest wides ever seen in Croke Park this century" occurred during the game.